-The photo has since been liked by over 800 people.
+The comparison photo has since been liked by over 800 people.
 The Sun reached out to Urban Outfitters for a statement on how the shirt ended up in their store in the first place.

 "While we cannot authenticate the photo in question, we take all customer feedback very seriously," a spokesperson told the publication.
 "We are determining whether the shirt was possibly obtained through a bulk purchase for our Urban Renewal Vintage and Remade program, through which our designers tailor vintage clothing and make each piece one-of-a-kind.